planksconstant/synapse-final-rvce/README.md

 ---

-**Built for designers, product managers, and developers who need intelligent image analysis and organization.**
+**Built for designers, product managers, and developers & students who need intelligent image analysis and organization.**